-In response to social contract theorists Hume once asked for the evidence and concluded that there is none and the deal may be fictional: social contract theory then died to be resurrected again by John Rawls in his work “Theory of Justice” but not as an actuality.
+In response to social contract theorists, Hume once asked for the evidence and concluded that there is none and the deal may be fictional: social contract theory then died to be resurrected again by John Rawls in his work “Theory of Justice” but not as an actuality.
 Social Contract theory for Rawls was an explanatory hypothesis designed to explain our social and political behaviour.
-In the original deal that Hobbes proposed we have agreed to give up some of our freedom in exchange for the security that the nation state offers.
+In the original deal that Hobbes proposed we have agreed to give up some of our freedom in exchange for the security that the nation-state offers.
 Harari’s deal that modern man makes is to exchange meaning for power.
-With Hobbes and Rawls it is clear that the parties to the deal are the nation state and its citizens but it is not clear who the parties to the deal are that the author of the work “Homo Deus” has in mind.
-Power and not truth, we know from earlier essays is what science is concerned with and insofar as meaning is concerned, the following is claimed:
+With Hobbes and Rawls it is clear that the parties to the deal are the nation-state and its citizens but it is not clear who the parties to the deal are that the author of the work “Homo Deus” has in mind.
+Power and not the truth, we know from earlier essays is what science is concerned with and insofar as the meaning is concerned, it is claimed that in pre-modern times people believed that there was a grand cosmic plan for human beings and was this plan that provided life with a meaning at the expense of power over their lives.
+Humans were merely strutting on the world stage like actors.